Azure-Samples/iot-edge-samples/dotnet/DotnetCore/README.md

 18. Create a new file by pressing the `Ctrl` + `N` keys.

 19. Copy and paste the below code snippit into the `Untitled-1` file.
-This is the class that we will use to deserialize the `JSON` object data that we receive from the simulated `BleConverterModule`.
+This is the class that we will use to deserialize the `JSON` object that we receive from the `BleConverterModule`.

 **C#:**